Tributes

 31. Step Tune -- New Lebanon, New York, 1858

-32. Our Saviour's Birth -- Benjamin Dunlavy, Pleasant Hill, Kentucky, 1830
+32. O blessed Saviour's humble birth -- Benjamin Dunlavy, Pleasant Hill, Kentucky

-33. A New Year -- New Lebanon, New York, date unknown
+33. A New Year -- New Lebanon, New York

-34. New Year's Greeting -- Mount Lebanon, New York, 1875
+34. Listen! while we join with angels -- Mount Lebanon, New York, 1875

-35. Low within the Vale -- Paulina Bryant, Pleasant Hill, Kentucky, 1850
+35. Low within the vale -- Paulina Bryant, Pleasant Hill, Kentucky, 1850

-37. With Precious Gifts -- Enfield, Connecticut, 1839
+37. With precious gifts -- Enfield, Connecticut, 1839

-38. Fear Not, For Behold -- Josephine E. Wilson, Canterbury, NH, 1900
+38. Fear not, for behold -- Josephine E. Wilson, Canterbury, NH, 1900

 "The editorial essays in the printed anthology are models of their kind, providing clear and wise guidance to students and performers alike.
 The performances on the recording are lovingly skillful and delightfully varied and will repay repeated listenings."

--- Ralph P. Locke , Professor of Musicology, Eastman School of Music, University of Rochester
+-- Ralph P. Locke , Professor of Musicology,

 "Here is a rich lode of possibilities for all kinds of singing occasions - some for congregations at Christmas, like the wonderful regional carols - and others for specific events, such as a Shaker pageant or historical program...I love the melodic ideas - this is not what you hear every day.
 Congratulations to all involved."